-The advent of the laser has allowed the development of precision techniques to manipulate embryos for enhanced fertility.
-Laser-assisted hatching (LAH) can potentially enhance implantation/pregnancy rates or turn around a history of failure for embryos to implant themselves in the uterine wall.
+The advent of the laser has enabled the development of precision techniques to manipulate embryos for enhanced fertility.
+Laser-assisted hatching (LAH) can potentially enhance implantation/pregnancy rates, or reverse a history of failed embryo implantation into the uterine wall.

-Arizona Center for Fertility Studies strongly believes that laser technology is state of the art technology for any embryos that undergo Assisted Hatching (AH), embryo biopsy for Chromosome Abnormality / Single Gene Mutations or Gender or Sex Selection and prior to transferring Cryopreserved or Frozen Embryos FET).
+The specialists at Arizona Center for Fertility Studies strongly believe that laser technology is state of the art technology for any embryos that undergo Assisted Hatching (AH), embryo biopsy for Chromosome Abnormality / Single Gene Mutations or Gender or Sex Selection, and for pre-transfer of Cryopreserved or Frozen Embryos (FET).

-Arizona Center for Fertility Studies embryologist, Andrew Barker, is one of a number of reproductive embryologists in the country that is highly skilled in using the laser on human embryos.
+Arizona Center for Fertility Studies embryologist Andrew Barker - one of the country’s best reproductive embryologists - is highly skilled in human embryo laser technology.

-Laser-assisted hatching (LAH) is used to help the embryo hatch from its protective outer shell, the zona pellucida, and promote implantation in the uterine wall after embryo transfer.
-Laser-assisted hatching uses a highly focused infrared laser beam to remove a very small section of the zona pellucida, or outer wall of an embryo, in very precise increments.
-Prior to the clinical availability of the laser-assisted hatching, only mechanical or chemical methods could be used for assisted hatching of human embryos in clinical settings.
+Laser-assisted hatching (LAH) is used to help the embryo hatch from its protective outer shell (the zona pellucida) and promote implantation in the uterine wall after embryo transfer.
+Laser-assisted hatching uses a highly focused infrared laser beam to remove a tiny section of the zona pellucida, or outer wall of an embryo, in very precise increments.
+Prior to the clinical availability of laser-assisted hatching, only mechanical or chemical methods could be used for assisted hatching of human embryos in clinical settings.
 Laser-assisted hatching requires less handling of the embryo than these other assisted hatching methods.
 Also, laser-assisted hatching is faster than the other methods and, therefore, the embryo spends less time outside the incubator.

 Picture of a day 3 eight-cell embryo about to undergo laser-assisted hatching (arrow, round marker, indicates where the laser beam will penetrate the zona pellucida)

-Laser-assisted hatching (LAH) is not currently recommended for routine use in all in-vitro fertilization patients, and several factors should be considered in determining candidates for laser-assisted hatching.
-These include age, hormonal status, embryo quality, number of in-vitro fertilization attempts, and whether frozen embryos are being implanted.
+Laser-assisted hatching (LAH) is not currently recommended for routine use in all in-vitro fertilization patients.
+Factors that should be considered when determining laser-assisted hatching candidacy include: age, hormonal status, embryo quality, number of in-vitro fertilization attempts, and whether frozen embryos are being implanted.

-Laser-Assisted Biopsy (LAB) is used at Arizona Center for Fertility Studies to facilitate removal of a cell or blastomere from an embryo undergoing pre-implantation genetic diagnosis (PGD/PGS) for chromosome testing, single gene mutation testing or gender/sex selection.
-There are two current methods used for embryo biopsy:
+Laser-Assisted Biopsy (LAB) is used at Arizona Center for Fertility Studies to facilitate the removal of a cell or blastomere from an embryo undergoing pre-implantation genetic diagnosis (PGD/PGS) for chromosome testing, single gene mutation testing or gender/sex selection.
+We use two methods for embryo biopsy:

-Blastomere biopsy, the most common method of embryo biopsy, involves the removal of one blastomere when the embryo reaches the eight-cell stage, typically at the third day of development.
+Blastomere biopsy, the most common embryo biopsy method, involves the removal of one blastomere when the embryo reaches the eight-cell stage, typically at the third day of development.

 Video of Arizona Center for Fertility Studies embryologist doing assisted hatching using the laser to remove a single cell or blastomere for chromosome testing and sex selection.

-Recently, trophectoderm biopsy is gaining popularity as an alternative method of embryo biopsy.
-Since trophectoderm cells are extra-embryonic tissue, they do not become part of the fetus but do become part of supporting structures, such as the placenta and membranes.
+Trophectoderm biopsy is gaining popularity as an alternative method of embryo biopsy.
+Since trophectoderm cells are extra-embryonic tissue, they become not part of the fetus, but part of supporting structures, such as the placenta and membranes.
 Trophectoderm biopsy takes place at the blastocyst (day 5 or 6) stage of development, as the trophectoderm is beginning to herniate through the zona pellucida.
-Instead of removing an individual blastomere or cell, several trophectoderm cells are removed.
+Instead of removing an individual blastomere or cell, we remove several trophectoderm cells.

 Video of Arizona Center for Fertility Studies embryologist doing a trophectoderm biopsy using the laser for chromosome testing and sex selection

-In Arizona Center for Fertility Studies experience, all these advantages collectedly add up to higher success rates when using PGD/PGS, and is the reason Arizona Center for Fertility Studies now strongly recommends only doing TE biopsy, cryopreservation and subsequent next cycle FET on all patients undergoing PGD/PGS.
-The one exception is in our out of state patients, unless they can make a return trip.
-Our success rates are still very good with day 3 biopsy but Arizona Center for Fertility Studies would prefer day 5 TE biopsy.
+In the Arizona Center for Fertility Studies team’s experience, all these advantages collectively produce higher success rates when using PGT, which is why we strongly recommend that all patients undergoing PGT only do TE biopsy, cryopreservation and subsequent next cycle FET.
+Our out-of-state patients are the one exception, unless they can make a return trip.
+Although our success rates are still very good with day 3 biopsy, we prefer day 5 TE biopsy.

 The heat conduction into the embryo, as shown by the Isotherm Rings™, is based on published scientific algorithms that are built into the software.
 For increased embryo safety, the Isotherm Rings™ are hardwired and their specifications cannot be altered or deleted by users.
 With the Isotherm Rings™ you can be confident that what you see is accurate and determined according to scientific definitions, not by individual preference.